Date: Sunday, October 30, 2016; 7:55 a.m. start

 Entry can only be confirmed when booked with a minimum two (2) night hotel stay at one of our available hotels.
 Entry only is not available.
-Guaranteed entry to the event is $175.00 total per entry needed.
-A 3.75% processing fee is applicable.
+Guaranteed entry to the event is $185.00 total per entry needed.
+A 3.75% processing fee is applicable in addition.
 Limit two (2) entries per hotel room.
 Entries are limited.
 Entry will be confirmed on a first serve basis.
 Booking your hotel and entry is a two-step process.
 First, you can make your hotel reservation online at: www.marathontours.com/marine-corps-marathon.
 Please be sure to select guest type “Book Hotel & Entry”.

 Course: The Marine Corps Marathon, aptly nicknamed the "Marathon of the Monuments," offers exciting changes on the course including a flatter route and new approach to the Capitol.
 The most notable change in this year's course occurs from Miles 6-9 with runners now traveling north on scenic Rock Creek and Potomac Parkway along roads that are relatively flat.

 The USATF-certified 26.2 mile marathon course starts in Arlington, VA on Route 110 between Arlington National Cemetery and the Pentagon.
 The course moves through Rosslyn along Lee Highway before turning on Spout Run and the George Washington Parkway.
 Runners will experience a climb on Lee Highway in the first few miles of the course, but are rewarded with a descent along Spout Run and the Parkway.

 After crossing Key Bridge into Georgetown between Miles 4 and 5, runners turn right along the renowned M Street where throngs of spectators will cheer them through the most popular area of historic Georgetown.